 I picked runner beans with him, and he told me how his dad used to grow beans too.
 As he removed the seed heads to encourage the production of more flowers for the insects and pruned back damaged leaves, the garden filled with members of the public, who value the leafy retreat as a place to eat their lunch or hold meetings.
 More than just a green space, it is also the energetic nucleus of Grounded Ecotherapy, a social enterprise that works to rehabilitate the socially disadvantaged through growing vegetables and fostering biodiversity.
 The team built the roof garden in 2011 and has been maintaining it ever since.

 Previously, green roofs were seen as a haven for wildlife; in the 1990s, ecologists planted green roofs in London to encourage the flora and fauna of unique postindustrial habitats.
 Later the roofs became tools to help cities combat climate change.
+For unique roof building and repairing options, see here.
 Now they exist in more forms than a simple sedum carpet; in Britain’s cities they have become secure centers for community engagement, education, rehabilitation and food production.
 The two that I visited are the Southbank Centre roof garden and the forest roof garden owned by the Reading International Solidarity Centre.
 Both focus on edible plants, encouraging the public to see the links between nature, food and people, and both are open free of charge, as educational spaces.

 Back in 2002, the mayor of London acknowledged the need for extensive planting on London’s rooftops.
 The capital is an urban heat island, and with climate change threatening hotter summers and an increase in flash floods, it soon became clear that the cooling effect of more greenery was needed.
 Green roofs also are able to slow down the runoff of sudden downpours and thus reduce the risk of overloaded drains at street level.
 A government audit in 2008 showed that green roofs in London already cover nearly twice the area of Hyde Park and Kensington Gardens combined.
 It has been estimated that if the roofs of Central London’s Cannon Street, Oxford Street and Tottenham Court Road were bedecked with roof gardens, an area of 226,750 square meters, it would reduce the city’s maintenance and sanitation costs by 4 million pounds.